thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/action/rest-call-reply.md

 {% capture timeout_warning %}
 **Timeout handling:** If the REST API call times out before receiving a reply, the platform will respond with `408 REQUEST TIMEOUT`.
-This can occur even when the rest API call reply node is present in your rule chain if a failure happens in an earlier node and prevents the message from reaching the reply node.
+This can occur even when the "rest call reply" node is present in your rule chain if a failure happens in an earlier node and prevents the message from reaching the reply node.
 When such timeout requests are made from a browser, the browser may silently retry the call, causing multiple rule engine executions for the same request.
 To avoid this issue, ensure that your rule chain handles errors appropriately and that the reply is returned before the timeout occurs.
 Set a sufficient timeout value on the original REST API call to allow for complete processing.